Woshiwuja/citra/README.md

+# Downloads

+Linux prebuilt binaries are available on the Releases page!

 # Building for Linux

 An unofficial PKGBUILD of Citra is available for Arch Linux on the AUR.

 # Dependencies:

 You’ll need to download and install the following to build Citra:

 ## SDL2

         Deb: sudo apt install libsdl2-dev
         Arch: pacman -S sdl2
         Fedora: sudo dnf install SDL2-devel
         OpenSUSE: zypper in libSDL2-devel

 ## OpenSSL (optional)

         Deb: sudo apt install libssl-dev
         Arch: pacman -S openssl-1.0
         Fedora: sudo dnf install openssl-devel
         OpenSUSE: zypper in openssl-devel

 ## Qt 6.2+

 Only 6.2+ versions are tested.
 Lower version might or might not work.
 See the section Install new Qt version below if your distro does not provide a sufficient version of Qt
 Deb: sudo apt install qt6-base-dev qt6-base-private-dev qt6-multimedia-dev
 You may also need apt install qt6-l10n-tools qt6-tools-dev qt6-tools-dev-tools to build with translation support You may also need apt install libgl-dev if you run into WrapOpenGL issues while configuring with CMake.
 Arch: pacman -S qt6-base qt6-multimedia qt6-multimedia-ffmpeg
 You will also need to install a multimedia backend, either qt6-multimedia-ffmpeg or qt6-multimedia-gstreamer.
 Fedora: sudo dnf install qt6-qtbase-devel qt6-qtbase-private-devel qt6-qtmultimedia-devel
 OpenSUSE: zypper in qt6-base qt6-multimedia

     PORTAUDIO
         Deb: sudo apt install libasound-dev